papicella/snyk-open-source-workshop/README.md

 Notifications about newly disclosed issues related to these dependencies will be emailed to you.
 ```

-* Returning to the Snyk App UI will show our CLI "snyk monitor" result BUT this time we didn't use the GitHub integration
+* Returning to the Snyk App UI will show our CLI "**snyk monitor**" result BUT this time we didn't use the GitHub integration

 ![alt tag](https://i.ibb.co/RzNHq8F/snyk-starter-open-source-13.png)

 ## Step 6 Failing using Exit Codes

+_Note: The script being used here will only run on linux O/S but may work if your using windows cygwin so if your on windows it may work if you use cygwin_

 On typical Unix and Linux systems, programs would be able to pass a value to their parent processes while terminating.
 Values like these are referred to as Exit codes
 As part of Snyk output you must have seen Snyk process terminating with exit codes, we typically see